Ed Curnow: AFL career

 Curnow returned to Victoria, and signed up with Box Hill in the VFL in 2009.
 Curnow's 2009 season was solid, but his 2010 season was exceptional, and he was consistently Box Hill's best player.
 His season was cut short when he broke his leg in Round 13, missing the Hawks' last eight games; nevertheless, he had already polled enough votes to win the Box Hill best and fairest (the Col Austen Trophy), and he finished third in the J. J. Liston Trophy, after holding a comfortable lead at the time of his injury.
 Curnow played a total of 33 senior games for Box Hill during his two years at the club, and also played one representative game for the VFL.

 Following his successful VFL season, Curnow was recruited back to the AFL by the Carlton Football Club with its first selection in the 2011 AFL Rookie Draft (No. 18 overall).
 He was given guernsey number 35.
 After impressing in the pre-season, Curnow became the club's nominated rookie, and he made his debut for the Blues in Round 1 of the 2011 season against Richmond at the MCG.
 He made a bright start to his career as one of Carlton's best players in the first six matches of the season, although the rest of his season suffered after a shoulder injury in Round 7.

 Over the following years, and particularly under the coaching of Mick Malthouse between 2013 and mid-2015, Curnow made a name as a reliable tagger.
 Champion Data rated him to be the second best tagger in the league in 2013, and he finished fourth in the club's best and fairest that year, as well as in 2015.

-His roles in the midfield and as a utility began to diversify in late 2015 after Malthouse's departure from the club; and after being elevated to the club's leadership group, he had a break-out year as a two-way tagger in 2016, increasing his attacking output as well as continuing to be a dependable tagger.
+Once Curnow was well established as a big-bodied and hard-running midfielder – he regularly won the club's 2km time trial – his roles as a ball-winner and began to diversify, especially after Malthouse's departure from the club; and after being elevated to the club's leadership group, he had a break-out year as a two-way tagger in 2016, increasing his attacking output as well as continuing to be a dependable tagger.
+Curnow was a mainstay of Carlton's midfield over the following years, finishing second in the club best and fairest in 2019, and third in 2018 and 2020.

+Curnow missed the entire 2022 season with injuries, before returning to the rookie list for his final season in 2023.
+After thirteen seasons with Carlton, Curnow retired at the end of 2023.
+A popular figure at the club, Curnow was a three-time Best Clubman Award winner (2011, 2016 and 2019) and was in the club's leadership group between 2016 and 2020.

 Personal life

-Curnow's younger brother Charlie is also a footballer at the Carlton Football Club, being drafted to the club in 2016.